apocalyptech/animalwellsave/README.md

     pip install animalwellsave

+To also pull in the dependencies necessary to support importing/exporting images into the "pencil" minimap layer and bunny mural, you can alternately specify this for the installation line:

+    pip install animalwellsave[Images]

+You could also install it for just your user with:

+    pip install --user animalwellsave[Images]

+Once installed, there will be an `awsave` command available to run, like so:

+    awsave --help

-It's recommended to install in a [virtual environment](https://docs.python.org/3/library/venv.html), though.
+Rather than doing a "global" installation as mentioned above, it's recommended to install in a [virtual environment](https://docs.python.org/3/library/venv.html), though.
+(This is true of Python apps in general.)
 On Unix/Mac:

     cd /wherever/you/want/to/keep/the/virtualenv
     python -m venv virtualenv_dir
     source virtualenv_dir/bin/activate
-    pip install animalwellsave
+    pip install animalwellsave[Images]

 Or on Windows:

     cd \wherever\you\want\to\keep\the\virtualenv
     python -m venv virtualenv_dir
     virtualenv_dir\Scripts\activate
-    pip install animalwellsave

-To also pull in the dependencies necessary to support importing/exporting images into the "pencil" minimap layer, you can alternately specify this for the installation line:

-    pip install animalwellsave[PencilImages]

-If you want, you can do without the virtual environment and install it for just your user with:

-    pip install --user animalwellsave[PencilImages]
+    pip install animalwellsave[Images]

-Once installed, there will be an `awsave` command available to run, like so:

-    awsave --help

 ### Git Checkout (the proper way)